bryanwhiting/docker_r_env/README.md

 - [ ] Install Java for h2o.

 # Known issues
 - [ ] After doing a gh repo clone from zsh, I couldn't make new files in the repo.
 Presumably it's because my zsh `gh repo clone` command was called from sudo, but my R Studio is running as `rstudio`.
 Workaround: create the file outside of the folder and copy it in.
 Changes save thereafter.
+NOTE: need to chmod files if use sudo for gh clone.
 - [ ] Can't knit in folder (sudo): `Rscript -e "rmarkdown::render('test.Rmd')"`
 - [ ] Can use `gh browse` to open on the host machine.
 Workaround: it provides url that host machine can click.
 - [ ] When I restart the container, I get the weird message in the R Studio R Console.
 I think this is telling me that the Add-ins are breaking and not working.
 Workaround: Restart R session.
 Add-ins load.